-Treatment and consultation recommendations made during a Teladoc Health appointment, including issuing a prescription, must be within the provider's scope of practice and are to be held to the same standards of appropriate practice as those in traditional settings.
+Treatment and consultation recommendations made

+online, including issuing a prescription, must be within the provider's scope of practice and are held to the same standards of appropriate practice as those in traditional settings.
 The provider must be licensed in the state where the patient is located during the appointment.